coggro/resume/README.md

 ##### _March 2016 to June 2017_

-- Built client sites to design specifications
+- Built client sites to design specifications.
-- Integrated client site designs into ExpressionEngine (EE)
+- Integrated client site designs into ExpressionEngine (EE).
-- Myriad other development tasks from entering content to performing SEO tuneups
+- Myriad other development tasks from entering content to performing SEO tuneups.
-- Developed a Python script to scrape zips of images for hundreds of products from a client site and unzip them into labeled folders, a task assigned to me for at least a month; turned it into a few days of script writing and bug fixing with overnight executions
+- Developed a Python script to scrape zips of images for hundreds of products from a client site and unzip them into labeled folders, a task assigned to me for at least a month; turned it into a few days of script writing and bug fixing with overnight executions.

 ---